-If you’re one of the many new college graduates and you need advice on how to start your post graduation financial life the right way, then you’re in the right place.
+If you’re one of the many new college graduates and you need advice on how to start your post grad financial life the right way, then you’re in the right place.

 When you’ve graduated and you finally get a job and start your life in the working world, it can be scary and confusing because you’re experiencing a lot of new things at once.
 This can be especially true when it comes to finances, because once you graduate and get a job in your chosen field, you’ll probably be making more money than you’ve ever made in your young life, and that presents challenges that you may not have faced before.